KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 -  If you wish to include a copyright declaration in your ILL workflow you can this in the :ref:`ILLModuleCopyrightClearance` preference.

+-  If you allow requests to be made without staff mediation set the :ref:`ILLModuleUnmediated` preference to 'Enable'.
+Not all backends can support this feature

+-  You can select which backends to make available on the OPAC in the :ref:`ILLOpacbackends` preference.

 Library staff responsible for ILL requests need the following permission set on their account: *ill: Create and modify Interlibrary loan requests*.

 The ILL requests module uses system defined statuses.
 You can add custom statuses to match your ILL workflow as ILLSTATUS :ref:`authorized values <authorized-values-label>`.